 We know that the person who has been born from God does not go on sinning.
 Rather, the Son of God protects them, and the evil one cannot harm them.1 John 5:18(ISV)

-Some incorrectly interpret this verse to say that no one, who has been saved, continues to sin.. or keeps on and on sinning.
-But once again, this is misquoting the verse and a misinterpretation of the biblical text.. as the word: “continue' or “repeatedly' does not appear in the original.
-Too often, it is a temptation to read-INTO the text what one thinks it says, (eisegesis) rather than exergeting the passage correctly - i.e. by reading what the text actually says, in the light of the entire Scriptures.
+Some incorrectly interpret this verse to say that no one who has been saved, continues to sin... or keeps on and on sinning.
+But once again, this is misquoting the verse and a misinterpretation of the biblical text as the word 'continue' or 'repeatedly' does not appear in the original.
+Too often, it is a temptation to read INTO the text what one thinks it says (eisegesis) rather than reading what the text ACTUALLY says, in the light of the entire Scriptures (exegesis).

-Some unscrupulous people like to bamboozle others, and exert a spirit of control over them, by saying.. that in their particular case, they have achieved this elevated condition of sinlessness, while the rest of the Christian riffraff, clearly have not attained to this lofty state of purity - for we all know that there are times that we DO sin - and John himself correctly points out that: if we say that we have no sin we deceive ourselves, and the truth is not in us!
+Some unscrupulous people like to use this verse to bamboozle others and exert a spirit of control over them by saying that in their particular case, they have achieved this elevated condition of sinlessness, while the rest of the Christian riffraff clearly have not attained to this lofty state of purity.
+But these people are performing eisegesis and mis-interpreting the Scripture - for we all know that there are times that everyone sins - and John himself correctly points out that, "if we say that we have no sin we deceive ourselves, and the truth is not in us!"

-Let us thank God for His grace towards us, in that we have been given a new, sinless nature, so that by the power of the indwelling Spirit, we can carry out the good work that God has prepared for us to do, through the power of the indwelling Holy Spirit, in the inner man.
-May we keep our 'old man' in the place of death.. and may we grow in grace, by allowing our new nature to live godly in Christ Jesus - Who is our life.
+Let us thank God for His grace towards us, in that we have been given a new, sinless nature so that by the power of the indwelling Spirit, we can carry out the good work that God has prepared for us to do.
+May we keep our 'old man' in the place of death and may we grow in grace, by allowing our new nature to live godly in Christ Jesus - Who is our life.